 Consequences of a Marijuana Possession Conviction

 Many people who are charged with marijuana possession plead guilty to the charges without fully realizing the far-reaching consequences the conviction may have on their personal and professional life.
-Aside from facing significant fines, court costs and suspension of your driving privileges, a conviction for marijuana possession can prevent you from working in certain professions and limit your ability to attend the college or graduate school of your choice.
+Aside from facing significant fines, court costs, a conviction for marijuana possession can prevent you from working in certain professions and limit your ability to attend the college or graduate school of your choice.